CINPLA/exdir/docs/quick.rst

 Core concepts
 -------------
-An exdir file is a container for two kinds of objects: `datasets`, which are array-like collections of data, and `groups`, which are directory-like containers that hold datasets and other groups.
+An exdir object contains two types of objects: `datasets`, which are array-like collections of data, and `groups`, which are directories containing datasets and other groups.

-The very first thing you'll need to do is create a new file:
+An exdir directory is created by:

 .. doctest::